Shopify Review 2015

 It allows you to edit the URL Handle, meta title, and meta description also indicating when you exceed the recommended character limit of 70.

-Shopify products are accessible via two URLS.
-See example below:
+Shopify products are accessible via two URLs.
+See the example below:

 Be Careful About Shopify Tags